Vedant-MAHAjan/MongoDB-deployment-using-Kubernetes/README.md

 ⚙️ The type section in the spec will be LoadBalancer

 #### Note: The deployment and external service are present in the same YAML file

+### Question - Why do I need the DB credentials (secrets) both in mongo.yaml and in mongo-express.yaml if mongo-express just connects to mongo?
+Imagine setting a Wi-Fi password on your router.
+(MongoDB)

+And then entering that password on your phone to connect.
+(Mongo Express)

+You’re not re-setting the password on your phone, you’re using it to authenticate.